sttk/ReasonedException/README.md

 # [ReasonedException][repo-url] [![Maven Central][mvn-img]][mvn-url] [![GitHub.io][io-img]][io-url] [![CI Status][ci-img]][ci-url] [![MIT License][mit-img]][mit-url]

+> This repository has been archived.
+Please use [err-java](https://github.com/sttk/errs-java) instead, which provides a similar implementation.

 The exception class with reason.

 In Java programming, it's quite cumbersome to define exception classes for